If you are wondering How to do Keyword Research for Affiliate Marketing then you’re at the right place.

-Click on Tools & Settings in the main menu and then on Keyword Planner tab:
+Click on Tools & Settings in the main menu and then on the Keyword Planner tab:

-Click on the Discover New Keywords on the left and enter one of your main niche topics of your article/blog.
+Click on the Discover New Keywords on the left and enter one of the main niche topics of your article/blog.

 Once you enter your niche, click on “Get Results“

-In the next screen, google will display the search volume of the keyword/niche that are searched monthly.
+In the next screen, Google will display the search volume of the keywords/niche that is searched monthly.

 By scrolling down, you will see all the keywords around that niche topic along with their monthly search volume.